placiderapson/weather-monitor-with-next/README.md

-# REACT-HOOKS-APP (REACT.JS)
+# REACT-HOOKS-APP (NEXT.JS)
-A React web application that implements Hooks.
+A React web application that implements Hooks for state management.

 ## GETTING STARTED